Vincesich/ReactNativeApp/README.md

 # React Native App

-This is a React Native application that provides a simple user registration and login system with navigation functionalities and Redux state management.
+This is a React Native application that provides a simple user registration and login system with navigation functionalities and Redux state management as well as storing user data using AsyncStorage..

 ## Features